StamatisChr/tfe-fdo-docker-active-active/README.md

 ## What is this guide about?

-This guide is to have Terraform Enterprise running with Docker.
+This guide is to have Terraform Enterprise running with Docker on an Active Active operational mode.

 ## Prerequisites